About Scuba Dive Tables

 We breathe nitrogen in our lungs is diffused into our bloodstream and transported around the body.
 The amount of nitrogen we take in depends on two factors:

-1) DEPTH: The deeper we are underwater, the more nitrogen we breathe in and the more nitrogen can be diffused into our bodies 2) DURATION: The longer we breathe underwater, the more time nitrogen has to saturate into different parts of our bodies
+1) DEPTH: The deeper we are underwater, the more nitrogen we breathe in, and the more nitrogen can be diffused into our bodies 2) DURATION: The longer we breathe underwater, the more time nitrogen has to saturate different parts of our bodies

 What are no-decompression limits?